 Charles Barber is a Writer in Residence at Wesleyan University and a Lecturer in Psychiatry at Yale.
 He has written widely on mental health and criminal justice issues, both in popular and scholarly publications, including The New York Times

 , The Washington Post

 , The Nation

-Nation and Scientific American Mind.
-He has appeared on the BBC, CNN, CBS News, and NPR’s Fresh Air.
-He was educated at Harvard and Columbia.
+.
+Charlie has appeared on the BBC, CNN, CBS News, and NPR’s Fresh Air.
+Charlie was educated at Harvard and Columbia Universities.

 As a criminal justice researcher at The Connection Institute, he co-designed a study funded by the Department of Justice involving the hiring of former prisoners as counselors in a halfway house.
 The intervention resulted in dramatically lower criminal recidivism and was named the Outstanding Criminal Justice Program in the Northeast by the National Criminal Justice Association.